bookofproofs/bookofproofs.github.io/_sources/history/19th-century/ellis.md

 7. Served as a mathematics tutor for underprivileged and underrepresented students.
 8. Presented at several mathematics and computer science talks and conferences.

 Born 25 August 1817, Bath, England.
-Died 12 May1859, Trumpington, England.
+Died 12 May 1859, Trumpington, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Ellis/)